-- Data capture of at least 90% was achieved for oxides of nitrogen, ozone and CO at Birmingham Airport 2 in 2015.
-This target was not achieved for PM10 and SO2, for which the data capture was 89.7 and 88.7%. - The site did not exceed the AQS objective of 200 μg m-3 for hourly mean NO2 more than the 18 permitted times per year, neither did it exceed the AQS annual mean objective of 40 μg m-3 for NO2 in 2015. - One pollutant (O3) exceeded the air quality standard of 100 ug m-3 as (maximum daily 8 hour mean) on 11 days in 2015.
+- 1. Data capture of greater than 99% was achieved for all pollutants. - The maximum hourly mean NO2 concentration measured at the site was 117 μg m-3.
+This is less than the hourly mean AQS objective of 200 μg m-3 (which may be exceeded up to 18 times per year).
+The site therefore met the AQS objective for hourly mean NO2 in 2016. - 3.
+The annual mean NO2 concentration measured at the site was 23 $\mu$ g m-3.
+The site therefore met the AQS objective of 40 $\mu$ g m-3 for annual mean NO2 in 2016. - 4.
+Ozone exceeded the AQS objective of 100 ug m-3 as a maximum daily 8 hour mean, on 14 days in 2016.
 This is more than the permitted 10 days per calendar year.
-The AQS objective for O3 was therefore not met in 2015. - 4.
+The AQS objective for O3 was therefore not met in 2016. - 5.
 The site met the AQS objective for 24-hour mean of 50 μg m-3 (not to be exceeded more than 35 times a year) and annual mean of 40 μgm-3 for PM10.
-The particulate matter was measured using a TEOM instrument with VCM correction required. - 5.
-Seasonal variations in pollutant concentrations at Birmingham Airport 2 show both NO, NO2 and CO exhibited higher concentrations during the winter months.
-PM10, which have primary and secondary components, showed a much less pronounced seasonal pattern.
+The particulate matter was measured using a TEOM instrument and VCM correction applied. - 6.
+Seasonal variations in pollutant concentrations at Birmingham Airport 2 show that NO, NO2 and CO exhibited higher concentrations during the winter months.
+PM10, which has primary and secondary components, showed no obvious seasonal pattern.
 Ozone levels were highest during the spring and summer, as is typical.
-SO2 seems to show a pronounced peak in April (when compared with the values registered at the other months), but the concentrations are still low. - 6.
+SO2 showed a pronounced peak in May (when compared with the values registered at the other months), but the concentrations are still low. - 7.
 The diurnal patterns of concentrations of all pollutants were similar to those observed at other urban monitoring sites.
 Peak concentrations of NO, NO2, particulate matter and CO coincided with the morning and evening rush hour periods, and levels of ozone peaked in the afternoons.
-SO2 daily patterns seems to follow ozone, with a unique peak value in the late afternoon, which can indicate that this pollutant is influenced by other anthropogenic emissions, different from the ones influencing NOx and CO. - 7.
-Some periods of elevated PM10 concentration occurred at regional and national level during 2015.
-This periods are consistent with some of the higher concentrations measured at Birmingham Airport 2, and therefore reflect regional variations in PM10 concentration, rather than any emission sources specific to the airport. - 8.
+SO2 daily patterns seems to follow ozone, with a unique peak value in the late afternoon, which can indicate that this pollutant is influenced by other anthropogenic emissions, different from the ones influencing NOx and CO. - Some periods of elevated PM10 concentration occurred at regional and national level during 2016.
+These periods are consistent with some of the higher concentrations measured at Birmingham Airport 2, and therefore reflect regional variations in PM10 concentration, rather than any emission sources specific to the airport. - 9.
 Meteorological data was used at Birmingham Airport 2, allowing the effect of wind direction and speed to be investigated.
 Bivariate plots of NO, NO2 concentration and wind data showed that concentrations of these pollutants at the monitoring site were typically highest in calm conditions, indicating that the main sources of these pollutants were nearby.
-The pattern was slightly different for PM10, with a strong signal also appearing from the south east and at higher wind speeds.
-CO concentrations seem to follow both profiles, showing that its origin is both local and long range.
-SO2 emissions seem to originate from multiple sources, with some coming from the north, at moderate wind speeds, and several other contributions from the south west and south east the direction of the runways. - 9.
-Mean concentrations of pollutants at the three Birmingham AURN sites in 2015 were comparable with those measured at Birmingham Airport 2, especially the urban background monitoring station at Acocks Green.
+The pattern was slightly different for PM10, with a strong signal also appearing from the east at higher wind speeds.
+CO concentrations appear to follow a similar profile to NO2, showing that its origin is both local and long range.
+SO2 emissions seem to originate from multiple sources, with some coming from the west, at moderate wind speeds, and several other contributions from the south west, the direction of the runways.Mean concentrations of pollutants at the three Birmingham AURN sites in 2016 were comparable with those measured at Birmingham Airport 2, especially the urban background monitoring station at Acocks Green.